tixonochekAscended/luanite/README.md

 ├── bin/                 # Output folder for the standalone executable after building └── luanite/             # Contains Lua 5.4.6, luastatic and other internal tools (do not modify)
 ```
+## 🏗️ Dependencies
+I am always trying to make **Luanite** as dependency-free as possible.
+At the moment, Luanite has only two dependencies:
+1. A **C Compiler**, for example `gcc`
+2. GNU `make` tool

+## ☎️ Community / Contacting the developer / Contributing
+Help is always greatly appreciated - you can use all of Github's features including issues, pull requests and more to contribute to **Luanite**.
+If you would ever require any assistance regarding **Luanite** or you would just like to join an official **Luanite** community, [we have a discord server.](https://discord.gg/NSK7YJ2R6j).
+We don't _usually_ speak English there, but we all can and will assist you or just talk to you about whatever you want in English.
+You can easily contact me as the developer there too.

 ## 📝 Naming
 **Luanite's** name comes from the word "meteorite" being combined with "Lua".
 The space-ish theme comes from the fact that "Lua" means "Moon".
 The best way to mention Luanite in a conversation is to use the name `Luanite`. `LUANITE`, `luanite` and others are just more complicated, look uglier than the original version and don't follow the rules specified for the name "Lua" on [Lua's official webpage](https://www.lua.org/about.html) - we also follow those.

+## 👨‍⚖️ License
+**Luanite** uses GNU General Public License version 3.
+For more information, see the `LICENSE` file and use `luanite license` command.

 ## ☑️ TO-DO List
 - [ ] Support Windows